News

 Circular Procurement Suite and this article have been elaborated in the framework of the project "Digital transformation of public procurement processes to boost Circular Public Procurement" (EXP/EC/2023/00313), which is a beneficiary of the call for grants to boost the Circular Economy in business for the year 2022 in the framework of the Recovery, Transformation and Resilience Plan (PRTR) funded by the European Union - NextGenerationEU.

-Novadays accompanies ICECyL in the creation of a Center of Excellence in Cybersecurity applied to connected mobility in Castile and Leon.
+Novadays is partnering with ICECyL to create a Center of Excellence in Cybersecurity and Mobility

 The role of the administration in the promotion of the circular economy